jubo-neu/SMCL/README.md

 - [x] Scripts, tools and configuration files.

 ### News
+- 2025-5-9: Preprint is available on Elsevier's SSRN eLibrary.
 - 2025-3-30: All files have been released.

 ## Preparation for training